-Message from the Director
+A Message from the Director

 Welcome, Residency Candidates

-Fortunately, glaring healthcare disparities that are seen across communities may seem unsolvable but are not.
-They are waiting for creative, caring health care teams led by curious physician leaders to tackle the social determinants of health, advocate for change, and model the habits and character need to lead the change.
-As a new program, our book is still being written.
-I am excited to join fellow faculty, administrative leaders, and caring staff to take you from medical school graduation to practicing family physicians who improve the communities you serve.
+Glaring healthcare disparities that are seen across communities may seem unsolvable, but fortunately, they are not.
+They are waiting for creative, caring healthcare teams led by curious physician leaders to tackle the social determinants of health, advocate for change, and model the habits and character needed to lead change.

 James Schindler, MD, MPH